 The Black Community Resilience project is about the architecture of affordable housing, climate resiliency and Black cultural spaces.
 (Western Europe, the English-speaking Caribbean and the Northeast/Midwest USA)

 What is this prize?

-The Professional Prix de Rome in Architecture is awarded to a young practitioner of architecture or an architectural firm that has completed their first built works and has demonstrated exceptional artistic potential.
+The Prix de Rome in Architecture – Professional is awarded to a young practitioner of architecture or an architectural firm that has completed their first built works and has demonstrated exceptional artistic potential.
 With this prize, the recipient may travel abroad to develop their skills and their creative practice, and to strengthen their position in the international architecture world.

 Who created this prize?

-Inspired by the Prix de Rome in architecture, which was created in the 18th century and helped young architects train in Italy, the Professional Prix de Rome in Architecture was established in Canada in 1987 in pursuit of a vision of a more outward-looking vision towards the world.
+Inspired by the Prix de Rome in architecture, which was created in the 18th century and helped young architects train in Italy, the Prix de Rome in Architecture – Professional was established in Canada in 1987 in pursuit of a more outward-looking vision towards the world.

 October 5, 2023

 Updated guidelines will be posted 2 months prior to the deadline.
 Submit your application to email@example.com.

 The Canada Council is committed to equity in all its activities, including the administration of our prizes and awards.